SmartEVSE/SmartEVSE-3/docs/configuration.md

 * Now you are ready to test/operate your SmartEVSE in its simplest mode, called Normal Mode.
 * If your EV charges at MAX current, and everything works as expected, and you don't have a MAINSMET, you are done!
 * If you have a MAINSMET, configure it now; browse through the settings again, since now other options have opened up
 * If you are feeding your SmartEVSE with MAINS or EV data through the REST API or the MQTT API, make sure you have set up these feeds; as soon as you select "API" for the Meters, the data is expected within 11 seconds!
+You can use the test scripts in the test directory to feed your MQTT server with test data.
 * If you configured MULTIple SmartEVSE's, follow instructions below
 * Put your SmartEVSE in Solar Mode, and some specific settings for Solar Mode will open up
 * Now your SmartEVSE is ready for use!